Dental Abscess

 3. Take an over-the-counter pain reliever such as ibuprofen or acetaminophen to manage the pain.

-4. Contact the Placerville Dental Group at (530) 444-5322.
+4. Contact the Placerville Dental Group at (530) 295-8000.

 Home treatments generally provide just temporary relief, so seeing a dentist is critical to accurately diagnose and treat the abscess and prevent further potentially life-threatening complications.

-Immediate Oral Health Services in Placerville, CA
+Emergency Oral Care Solutions in Placerville, CA

 google